chrisimoni/budget-app/README.md

 # Budget Application

-This is a simple Javascript Budget application that can help you to plan your outgoing expenses and incoming revenues for a specific month.
-The purpose is to ensure that spending follows a plan.
+This is a simple Javascript Budget application that can help you to plan or calculate your incoming revenues and outgoing expenses for a specific month.
+The purpose of the experimental application is to ensure that spending follows a plan.

 ## Getting Started